 Monster Rancher - Play This!

-Originally published March, 2016
+Originally published March 2016

-Twenty years ago, Pokémon exploded out onto the scene of video games and quickly gained popularity on both the video game market and on animated TV.
+Twenty years ago, Pokémon exploded onto the scene of video games and quickly gained popularity on both the video game market and on animated TV.
 Various anime and video games that tried to mimic or emulate the concepts and core mechanics of Pokémon soon followed suit.
 One of those "clones" was a Tecmo video game for the original Playstation called Monster Rancher.
 I say clone, but in reality, there's very little the two games have in common other than the core concept of raising and battling monsters.
-Nonetheless, it was a game that interested me at the time because of Pokémon and it quickly became my preference for monster raising simulators.
+Nonetheless, it was a game that interested me at the time because of Pokémon and it quickly became my preference for monster-raising simulators.
 Since then, it has stayed one of my favorite franchises, and will likely never return.

 Monster Rancher was a special and unique little game that did some things I haven't seen done in video games since it faded into obscurity.
 It garnered a cult following of fans that was much smaller than the Pokémon droves—similar to how Silent Hill did in comparison to Resident Evil.
-It never sold as well as its major competitor, but it sold well enough for Tecmo to continue to make sequels, spin offs, and eventually a short-lived TV show.
+It never sold as well as its major competitor, but it sold well enough for Tecmo to continue to make sequels, spin-offs, and eventually a short-lived TV show.
 A total of 5 Monster Rancher games were released for the Sony home consoles with a few hand-held games released in between.
 The overall gameplay from the first to the fourth was relatively consistent and I've managed to play them all for a good portion of time, except the 4th.
 The last game of the franchise tried to mix things up by changing the core mechanics for the first time, but I think that may have hurt it more than helped considering the loyalty of the fanbase for the core mechanics that had been such a staple of the series.
-I have barely touched the last game in the series and since it's so different from the rest, so we'll be ignoring it for this Play This! review and focusing on the first four that I played and what I think makes the series so special.
+I have barely touched the last game in the series and since it's so different from the rest, we'll be ignoring it for this Play This! review and focus on the first four that I played and what I think makes the series so special.

 The Premise of Monster Rancher